we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 > A city hall has a lot of services (operations).
 You don't know them all, just the ones you use.

-> To request a service, you don't enter the building, go to the mayor office and as for it.
+> To request a service, you don't enter the building, go to the mayor office and ask him.

 > Instead, you must follow the operations provided by the city hall: to request a service, you have to go to reception, and request a form.
 You fill in the form with your data and the city hall will respond later.

-> To respond, city hall requires a lot of people, uses resources but you don't know about that.
+> To respond, city hall delegates to its employees, uses internal resources but you don't know about that.
 You just get a response.

 ----